Martin Casaus: Lucha Underground (2014–2018)

 In September 2014, Casaus confirmed he signed with El Rey Network's new show Lucha Underground, that began airing on October 29.
 He worked the tapings under the ring name "Magnificent Martin".
 He also worked as Marty the Magician, with Beautiful Brenda as his assistant.
 However, both suffered an injury and their characters were dropped.
 Casaus debuted on (aired April 29, 2015) as Marty "The Moth" Martinez, a fan who interfered in the match between Cage, King Cuerno and Hernandez.
 On February 22, 2015, Martinez had his first aired match, where he was defeated by Prince Puma.
 July 15, Marty demanded and lost a match against Sexy Star for one of the seven ancient Aztec medallions which she had won only moments before, due to the fact the insignia on the medallion was of a moth; confirming his claims of having "Aztec blood".
 His character then was tweaked to be mentally unhinged after he kidnapped Sexy Star and likely tortured her along with his storyline sister Mariposa for the duration of Lucha Underground’s hiatus in the summer.
 In Season 3, his character developed an obsession with ring announcer Melissa Santos, which led to a rivalry with Fénix, who was having a storyline relationship with Melissa.
 The rivalry culminated in a Luchas de Apuestas match at Ultima Lucha Tres with Fénix putting up his mask against Marty's hair.
 During the match, Marty used Mariposa (who had accompanied him) as a human shield and deliberately pulled her into the path of a dive by Fénix, causing her to turn on him and be instrumental in his losing the match, after which his head was shaved by Fénix and Melissa.
 In season 4 he was the last man eliminated in Aztec Warfare 4, losing to Pentagón Dark.
 During season 4, Martinez defeated Dragon Azteca Jr. to win the Gift of the Gods Championship.
-That same night, cashed the title for an opportunity for Pentagón Dark's Lucha Underground Championship, which he won.
+That same night, he cashed the title for an opportunity for Pentagón Dark's Lucha Underground Championship, which he won.
 During his reign, he defeated Mariposa and aligned with Reklusa, but lost the title against Pentagón Dark at Ultima Lucha Cuatro in a Cero Miedo match.

+Lucha Libre AAA Worldwide (2016)

+In 2016, Casaus had his first match in Mexico as part of a Lucha Underground match at Triplemania 24.
+The match featured Prince Puma, Rey Mysterio, and Dragon Azteca Jr. vs Marty the Moth Martinez, Mil Muertes, and Matanza.
+Martin continued his career in AAA working storylines with La Parka, Los Psycho Circus, Blue Demon, Ricky Banderas, John Morrison, Hernandez, El Hijo del Fantasma, and El Texano Jr.